 Nowadays CBD skincare is available in a myriad of forms from CBD Bath Bombs or CBD facemasks to CBD Patches.
 We even have CBD anti-aging cream and it’s no wonder as CBD lends itself to healthy skin.
 The reason for this is CBD is a potent anti-inflammatory and may help slow the effects of aging.

 To use CBD topically apply a small amount to the affected area and monitor how your skin responds.
 If no irritation occurs continue to use a few times per day on clean skin until you reach desired effect.
-If your goal is to relieve pain check out our CBD Muscle Rub.
+If your goal is to relieve pain check out our CBD Muscle Balm.
 On the other hand if you are looking to soothe irritated skin check out our CBD Balm and Cream.

 Features: Localised relief, lower bio-availability